 Now you’ve got your packing list, it’s time to plan your ski holiday or if you prefer getting down a mountain on a snowboard, find the best resorts for snowboarders, in Australia and overseas.

-Whether it’s Queenstown, Europe or here in Australia you can pay with Planpay or Afterpay.
+Whether it’s Queenstown, or Australia you can pay with Planpay or Afterpay.
 Choose a ski resort or hotel and add your activities and passes where available.
 Then pay with interest-free weekly instalments.